Limited Environmental Due Diligence

 Limited Environmental Due Diligence reports are cost-effective tools, without scientific standards, solely to gain knowledge about the environmental risk of a property, on a preliminary level.
 In some cases, landowners may find it in their best interest to independently conduct a series of Limited Environmental Due Diligence investigations prior to a Phase 1 Environmental Site Assessment or Phase 2 Subsurface Investigation.
 In fact, when time permits, smaller steps in the form of limited assessments may aid landowners for better decision making.
 Updated March 20, 2019.

-Limited Environmental Due Diligence Reports are generally conducted for properties without a known history of contamination.
-The more comprehensive options are site assessments for properties assumed to have higher liability risks, and also provide buyers with CERCLA liability protection as Innocent Land Owners (ILO).
+Limited Environmental Due Diligence Reports generally apply best for properties without an obvious history of contamination.
+The more-comprehensive options are ASTM-compliant environmental site assessments for properties which presumably have higher liability and risk.
+And ASTM-compliant reports also provide buyers with CERCLA liability protection as Innocent Land Owners (ILO).
 Limited Environmental Due Diligence reports are a cost-effective way to initially evaluate the environmental risks of a property.

 A Desktop Report is a limited due diligence report that allows property owners to economically evaluate the potential for contamination risk at a property by unforeseen causes.

-A Transaction Screen Assessment is a limited environmental due diligence report geared towards the loan qualification process Small Business Administration (SBA).
+A Transaction Screen Assessment is a limited environmental due diligence report aiming towards the loan qualification process Small Business Administration (SBA).

-Limited Subsurface Testing is geared to provide a landowner with a particular set of data that may not be certain enough to determine whether contamination does exist, but -at the same time- provide reliable enough information to be used as a tool for better judgment about engaging in a transaction.
+Limited Subsurface Testing aims to provide a landowner with a particular set of shallow soil data.
+Typically, this may not be certain enough to determine whether contamination does exist or not.
+However, it can provide reliable preliminary information, as a valuable purchaser’s tool when engaging in a transaction.
 Moreover, in addition to soil sampling, the also includes sub-slab soil gas testing.

 Deciding between Limited Environmental Site Assessment Reports and complete Phase I Site Assessment Reports can be difficult and stressful.
-For all inquiries, call us at (888) 930-6604 to speak with a licensed geologist or engineer.
+For all inquiries, call (888) 930-6604 to speak with a professional geologist or engineer.